rodv92/PLETSC/README.md

 # PLETSC
 Pedantic lightweight english text stream compression

+# How to use :

+git clone and
+decompress dics.zip in the current folder.

+Syntax for compression :

+python3 dicstrv.py -c txt_inputfile compressed_outputfile
+Reads txt_inputfile and writes compressed text stream to compressed_outputfile.

+python3 dicstrv.py -c txt_inputfile
+Reads txt_input file and writes compressed output to stdout

+Syntax for decompression :

+python3 dicstrv.py -x compressed_inputfile txt_outputfile
+Reads compressed_inputfile and writes cleartext to txt_outputfile.

+python3 dicstrv.py -x compressed_inputfile

+Reads compressed_input file and writes cleartext output to stdout

+Syntax to generate a compiled dictionary of ngrams :

+python3 dicstrv.py -d cleartext_ngrams_inputfile compressed_ngrams

+This is rarely used in normal operation.

+NOTE: dictionary file count1_w.txt must be in the same directory as the script. outngrams.bin must be in the same directory as the script, if ngrams are used (secondpass=True)

+# Description :

 This script is useful for ASCII English text stream compression.
 It's pedantic because its final goal is to enforce a minima some English syntactic rules, such as whitespace after "," but not before, Capitalization after a "." etc... (but not grammar).
 Spell check will probably be recommended but should probably be done upstream (by another applicative layer),